KoolKid6958/Ai-Horde-Manager/README.md

 After that, the other goals are being able to manage the client(s) from one interface, so being able to configure settings, see kudos, etc, all over the network.

 > [!NOTE]
+> If you are on windows scoop will be installed for git & python if they are not already installed.
+If you are on linux your distros package manager will be used.

+> Supported package managers are:
+> - pacman
+> - dnf
+> - apt

+> More will be added.

+> [!NOTE]
 > This project is still in very early alpha.
 Do not expect things to work.